Introduction to Computer Aided Design (CAD) and 3D Printing

 |July 10, 2017 - July 14, 2017||1||M-F 8:30A-11:20A||Open||Paul Waltz||10884||ADD TO CART|

 |July 31, 2017 - August 04, 2017||1||M-F 3:30P-6:20P||Open||Paul Waltz||10886||ADD TO CART|

 This course is a week long introduction to the basics of the CAD package Solidworks.
 This CAD software will be used to help you create solutions for engineering design challenges presented in this course.

 Engineering has changed tremendously in the past few decades.
-Today, computers allow engineers to quickly develop and communicate ideas.
-Some of the greatest advances in Engineering have been made using Computer Aided Design (CAD).
-This powerful tool allows concepts to be represented in three dimensional "cyber-space".
-By following simple instructions, basic two dimensional sketches can be extruded into a third dimension, and then further shaped by the simulation of adding or removing material.
-Simple forms will be created, and these simple forms will be assembled together to form more complex geometry.
+Some of the most notable changes can be found in how computers are used by engineers to quickly develop and communicate ideas.
+Recent advances in the technology of computers and software have made using Computer Aided Design (CAD) central to the art of Engineering.
+These systems allow design concepts to be mathematically modeled in three dimensions of digital space.
+To facilitate visualization, computers utilize powerful graphical interfaces to show a digital representation of the model.
+By following simple instructions, basic two dimensional sketches can be extruded into a third dimension, and then further shaped by simulating the addition or removal of material.
+Forms can be created with mathematical precision, and these forms can be assembled together to develop more complex representations of mechanical systems.

-Another modern tool which has had a huge impact on how concepts for how new designs are conceptualized and communicated is the rapid proto-typing machine.
+Another modern tool which has had a huge impact on how concepts for new ideas are conceptualized and communicated is the rapid prototyping machine.
 These three dimensional printers can translate the complex models developed using CAD, and create real physical models from that information.
 This allows Engineers to avoid the long and costly processes traditionally used for prototyping.
-We will use the equipment in the Brown rapid prototyping facility to make parts from models we will develop, and then use this model for casting.

-2) Be able to create three dimensional models using CAD systems
+- Be able to create three dimensional models using CAD systems;

-3) Translate file formats for articulation between different systems
+- Translate file formats for articulation between different systems; and